frankleef/bw-helper/README.md

 ### Logging in

-To unlock your vault, run `bw-login login`.
+To unlock your vault, run `bw-helper login`.
 This will perform the following actions:

 * Call the Vault Management API with your provided password to retrieve a session token
 * Stores this token in `$HOME/.bw-helper/.token`

 ```
 NAME:
-   bw-login login
+   bw-helper login

 USAGE:
-   bw-login login [command [command options]]
+   bw-helper login [command [command options]]

 DESCRIPTION:
    Login to your Bitwarden Vault